 Although there are many varieties of kimchi, this napa cabbage kimchi or baechu-kimchi (배추김치) is arguably the most common and popular variety used in kimbap.
-You can find many kimchi brands in refrigerator section at your local supermarket that vary wildly in appearance, texture, and taste.
-Sometimes I find them tasty to my liking, but others are too salty, vinegary, or sour they will make your pucker.
+You can find many kimchi brands in the refrigerator section at your local supermarket that varies wildly in appearance, texture, and taste.
+Sometimes I find them tasty to my liking, but others are too salty, vinegary, or sour they will make you pucker.
 After a series of disappointments, mostly because the store-bought kimchi did not have the taste I wanted, I usually make my own Napa Cabbage Kimchi.

 As kimchi is somewhat wet, I like to squeeze the juice out of the kimchi when measuring so that it does not make kimbap soggy.
 After that, I chop it into smaller pieces to make the rolling process easier.